Ankitraghav000/Docker/README.md

 ```
 - sudo: This prefix stands for "superuser do."
 It allows you to run commands with elevated privileges (as an administrator) that may be required for certain operations, like updating the system.

-- apt-get: This is a command-line tool for handling packages.
+- apt-get: APT: Stands for Advanced Package Tool, This is a command-line tool for handling packages.
 It allows you to install, update, and remove software packages on your system.

 - update: This subcommand tells apt-get to download the latest package lists from the repositories specified in your system's configuration files (typically found in /etc/apt/sources.list)
 #### Step2: sometime curl package is not install in system, To install curl use this command: